elementdavv/internet_archive_downloader/README.md

 # Internet Archive Downloader

-[Internet Archive](https://archive.org) holds more than 34 millions books.
-Some books are permitted to read online by borrowing for a limit period.
-With the extension, the borrowed books can be downloaded for offline reading.
+In [Internet Archive](https://archive.org), Some books can be borrowed to read online for a limited period.
+The extension will try to download these books.

-[HathiTrust Digital Library](https://hathitrust.org) is also supported.
-All books with full view permission can be downloaded.
+In [HathiTrust Digital Library](https://hathitrust.org). books with full view permission is also supported.

 The extension works by fetching every leaf of a book, constructing a PDF stream on the fly targeting to disk storage.
 So it can handle books of thousands of leafs easily with little memory.